bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Effective communication is key to successful ownership.
 Regular updates and open information sharing keep the team aligned and accountable.

-- **Hold regular updates:** Schedule daily or weekly meetings to review progress, tackle challenges, and plan next steps.
-These updates help keep the team on track.
-Use stand-ups, sprint reviews, and planning sessions to ensure everyone is informed and engaged.
-- **Share information openly:** Use shared drives and project management tools like Jira to keep everyone informed.
-Regular emails and updates ensure transparency.
-For example, keep Jira tickets updated with the latest information and progress notes.
+- **Share information openly:** Use shared tools (like Confluence) and project management tools (like Jira) to keep everyone informed.
+Use public chat channels whenever possible so it’s easier to reference conversations later.
+If those tools are not in place, be sure to use email or ask the stakeholders how they would prefer updates.
-- **Encourage and act on feedback:** Implement frequent feedback sessions to discuss what’s working and what isn’t.
-Use this feedback to make necessary adjustments.
-Encourage an open-door policy where team members feel comfortable sharing their thoughts and suggestions.
+- **Keep project management software updated:** Make sure tools like Jira are always up to date to reflect current progress.
+This helps in tracking tasks and identifying bottlenecks early.
+- **Give regular updates:** Use standups or weekly meetings to give updates.
+Set expectations for how frequently you’ll communicate progress and stick to that schedule.
+- **Encourage and act on feedback:** Don’t hesitate to ask feedback directly from your stakeholders.
+When you receive feedback, think about how you can implement it and come up with a daily or weekly review system to see if you’re progressing.

 Tips and techniques: